Ashok Shah: The Passing of a Distinguished Collector

 Images: Makarand Baokar & Vrutika Doshi

-For historic vehicle enthusiasts in India, the name of Ashok Shah must be more than familiar.
-A veteran of identifying and acquiring some of the rarer automobiles in India, Shah has been featured in magazines such as Indian Auto.
+For historic vehicle enthusiasts in India, the name of Ashok Shah was more than familiar.
+A veteran of identifying and acquiring some of the rarer automobiles in India, Shah was featured in magazines such as Indian Auto.

 Ashok Shah_Vintage Car Collection_Historic Vehicles_01

-Ashok Shah's daily drive is this Mercury Marquis from 1989
+Ashok Shah's daily drive was this Mercury Marquis from 1989

-“I was brought up in a household where there were seven cars, as my grandfather was quite an enthusiast,” recalls Lonavala-based Ashok Shah.
+“I was brought up in a household where there were seven cars, as my grandfather was quite an enthusiast,” recalled Lonavala-based Ashok Shah.

 Ashok Shah_Vintage Car Collection_Historic Vehicles_02